pupilfirst/pupilfirst/docs/developers/upgrading.md

 - **Removed**: The keys `inactive_students`, `preview`, and `inactive_submission_review_allowed_days` have been removed from the response of `SubmissionDetailsResolver`.
 - **Added**: New keys `reviewable` and `warning` have been introduced.

-This update results in a breaking or backwards incompatible alteration to the API's behavior.
 Clients or systems that are dependent on the previous structure of the API response will need to adapt to these changes.

 ### 2023.4